On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Problem statement and summary of the results (constructive conditions on QPE free parameters)

 For that, we will demonstrate the following condition must be satisfied:

-This condition allows us to refine other proposals, e.g. the one in Ref.~\cite{bauer2025postvariationalgroundstateestimation}.
-Interestingly, the minimum number of phase qubits $N_{\rm min}(t)$ is directly related to the choice made for $t$, a larger $t$ leading to a smaller $N_{\rm min}(t)$.
-We will justify and illustrate that various subtle QPE features (especially discretization effects) depend non-trivially and non-regularly on $N$.
-To overcome potential issues, we will justify that considering:
+This condition allows us to refine other proposals, e.g. the one in ~\cite{bauer2025postvariationalgroundstateestimation}.
+Interestingly, the minimum number of phase qubits $N_{\rm min}(t)$ is directly related to the choice made for $t$, a larger $t$ leading to a smaller $N_{\rm min}(t)$. \item {\textbf{Mitigating discretization effects (sections \ref{sec:f}, \ref{sec:morephasequbits} and \ref{sec:phase2}).}} {We will detail how discretization effects related to the behavior of $|f(\theta_j^{(t)}-\frac{l}{2^N})|^2$ depend non-trivially and non-regularly on $N$ (no convergence as $N$ increases), and can significantly impact the QPE probability $P(l)$, thus also the requirements on the initial state $\ket{\psi_{\rm init}}$ and the number of shots $m_\epsilon$ (next two bullet points).
+References \cite{Travaglione_2001, bauer2025postvariationalgroundstateestimation} commented the behavior of the $|f(\cdot)|^2$ distribution w.r.t. the continuous variable $\theta_j^{(t)}$, but it is the behavior w.r.t. the discrete variable $l$ which represents the QPE quality driver we will focus on.} Additionally, to avoid potential problems related to discretization effects, we will discuss how considering:

 qubits could be interesting to facilitate QPE ground energy estimation, as taking: